obaigbenaa/toolings/README.md

-this is a readme file adjusted
+This is a readme file adjusted

+Currently working on my Jenkins project.